Finding your perfect Dog

 - Brief phone call to discuss your wishes & expectations of a new puppy/dog etc.

-- Complete in-your-home (or your choice of setting/venue) consultation visit
+- Complete in-your-home (and your choice of setting/venue) consultation visit

 And go over topics such as, but not limited to: